NFL Analyst, Senior Writer, Podcast Host and Television Contributor

-Award-winning journalist Mina Kimes is a senior writer, radio host and television commentator for ESPN.
-Since joining ESPN The Magazine in 2014, her profile has grown steadily across the company’s multimedia platforms.
-In addition to writing, Kimes co-hosts a weekly ESPN Radio show and regularly appears on multiple television programs.
+Award-winning journalist Mina Kimes is an NFL analyst, senior writer, podcast host and television contributor for ESPN.
+Since joining ESPN The Magazine in 2014, her profile has grown steadily across the company’s multimedia platforms, spanning digital and print, television, radio and podcasting.

-Kimes has written many memorable features and ESPN The Magazine cover stories, including profiles of NFL players like Von Miller, Antonio Brown, and Aaron Rodgers.
-She has also travelled extensively for high-profile stories on esports, NBA Draft prospect Luka Doncic, and Korean bat flips.
+An acclaimed writer, Kimes has written many memorable features for ESPN.
+She penned the first ESPN Cover Story in October 2019 – the incredible survival story of NFL wide receiver DeAndre Hopkins and his mother – when ESPN The Magazine transitioned to a new digital format.
+Her many notable ESPN The Magazine cover stories included profiles of NFL players like Von Miller, Antonio Brown, Baker Mayfield and Aaron Rodgers, and she secured an exclusive interview with Myles Garrett in 2020 when he discussed for the first time the on-field brawl that led to his NFL suspension.
+Kimes has also travelled extensively for high-profile stories on esports, NBA Draft prospect Luka Doncic, and Korean bat flips.

-Kimes has also contributed to special ESPN live Twitter shows, including On the Clock during the 2018 NFL Draft.
+Previously, Kimes co-hosted ESPN Radio’s The Morning Roast national weekend show with Domonique Foxworth and Clinton Yates, which the trio launched together in January 2017.
+She has also contributed to special ESPN live Twitter shows, including On the Clock during the 2018 NFL Draft.

 Prior to ESPN, Kimes was an investigative reporter for Bloomberg News (2013) and a business writer for Fortune Magazine (2007-13), where she penned pieces on topics from arms exports to tainted drugs.